 DescriptionCult hero Matthew Smith followed up Manic Miner with a seminal platform game.
-Having struck it lucky in the first game, Willy now owns a lavish mansion with over 60 rooms linked in a 3D plane, and must tidy it all before his housekeeper will let him sleep.
+Having struck it lucky in the first game, Willy now owns a lavish mansion with over 60 rooms linked together, and must tidy it all before his housekeeper will let him sleep.

 - "La Casa de Jack" -- Spanish title